eljojo/polar_express/README.md

 ### What can I help with?
-- discuss about the structure of the gem. is there space for improvement?
 - work on DHL implementation
 - write more tests
+- documentation. rdoc?
+- discuss about the structure of the gem. is there space for improvement?